jsa-aerial/js-local-bam/README.md

 coalesce65KBCnks for more information), and bgzf deflates each block to a corresponding legal bgzf block.

-Calls CBFN with the resulting vector of bgzf blocks for the region.
+Calls `cbfn` with the resulting vector of bgzf blocks for the region.

 Can be used to write custom bam renderers from segments of the containing bam.
-See regions2BAM for an example use that works across a set of ref/region maps as returned by samplingRegions.
+See `regions2BAM` for an example use that works across a set of ref/region maps as returned by `samplingRegions`.

+---
 ```javascript
 readBinaryBAM.prototype.regions2BAM = function(refsNregions, cbfn)
 ```
-Takes a vector refsNregions of region maps [regmap, ...] and for each such regmap, calls readBinaryBAM.region2BAM(regmap, cbfn).
-Each such call will be synchronized to the required io involved and thus calls will be ordered by order of regmaps in refsNregions.
-Details of regmap format can be found at region2BAM.
+Takes a vector `refsNregions` of region maps `[regmap, ...]` and for each such regmap, calls `readBinaryBAM.region2BAM(regmap, cbfn)`.
+Each such call will be synchronized to the required IO involved and thus calls will be ordered by order of regmaps in `refsNregions`.
+Details of regmap format can be found at `region2BAM`.

-Example of use: (bamR is assumed to be a readBinarBAM reader)
+Example of use: (`bamR` is assumed to be a `readBinaryBAM` reader)

 ```javascript
 var withReads = bamR.refsWithReads().map(function(x) {return x[1]});